joseph-flinn/site/data/posts/0009-plg-product-triad.md

-!! title: PLG - The Product Triad
+!! title: Product Led Growth - The Product Triad
 !! slug: plg-product-triad
 !! published: 2023-09-18
 !! description: Examining and defining the roles of the core product triad in a PLG company